LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Sleep of the Just.md

 The mage may also control what she dreams about, or create a lucid dreaming state where the subject has control.

-Anything attempting to enter or influence the dream state provokes a Clash of Wills.
+Anything attempting to enter or influence the dream state provokes a [[Clash of Wills]].